MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |1|OneDrive|
 |2|Microsoft Teams|

+<a name='attack-sim-schema'></a>
-## Attack Sim schema

-For more information about attack simulation and training in Defender for Office 365 Plan 2, see [Get started using Attack simulation training](/defender-office-365/attack-simulation-training-get-started).
+## Attack Sim schema in Microsoft Defender for Office 365 Plan 2

+[Attack simulation training](/defender-office-365/attack-simulation-training-get-started) events are available for Microsoft 365 customers who have Defender for Office 365 Plan 2, either included or as an add-on subscription.
+For example Microsoft 365 A5/E5/G5 includes Defender for Office 365 Plan 2.

 |Parameters|Type|Mandatory?|Description|
 |---|---|---|---|